Lady Mary Grey: Death

-In April 1578, while plague was raging in London, Mary became ill and drew up her will.
+On 17 April 1578, while plague was raging in London, Mary became ill and drew up her will.
 She left her mother's jewels to her step-grandmother, the Duchess of Suffolk, gifts of plate to Lady Arundell and to Adrian Stokes's wife, and money to her godchild, Mary Merrick, a granddaughter of her late husband, Thomas Keyes.
+She left a jewel of a unicorn's horn, a talisman against poisoning, to the Duchess of Suffolk and a gilt bowl to Blanche Parry.

-She died three days later on 20 April 1578, her 33rd birthday.
+Mary died on 20 April 1578, her 33rd birthday.
 Elizabeth granted her an imposing funeral in Westminster Abbey, with the Duchess of Suffolk's daughter Susan Bertie, now Countess of Kent, as chief mourner.
 She was buried in her mother's tomb in the Abbey, where her grave is still unmarked.

 In spite of the intrigues involving her sisters, it does not appear that Mary ever made a serious claim to the throne.
 After her death, according to the terms of Henry VIII's will, the chief claimant became Margaret Stanley, Countess of Derby, the only surviving child of Eleanor Brandon, second daughter of Henry VIII's younger sister, Mary Tudor.